Want to participate?

-Once the Web site has gone live, participants are expected to write one blog post per week.
-So far previous participants have thought that this might be too much work but quickly discovered that this is much less work than it sounds.
+Once the website has gone live, participants are expected to write one blog post per week.
+So far, previous participants have thought that this might be too much work, but quickly discovered that it is much less work than it sounds.
 Anticipate spending maybe 10-15 minutes per week on this item.
-In many cases your post can be published in much less time.
+In many cases, your post can be published in much less time.
 Tips and tricks on how to perform this step will be provided during training and through this site.

 Other periodic site maintenance will be needed from time to time.
 For example, if your hours change, you’ll need to update the hours listed on your site.
 In most cases, the amount of time needed to do this sort of work will be nominal.

 Lastly, participants are expected to follow the blog on this site for project updates, training, and other general information.
 This should also take just a few minutes a week, depending on the content posted.